 We are registered with the Israeli Registrar of Companies.
 Our registration number is 51-493626-9.
 Our affairs are governed by our amended and restated articles of association, applicable Israeli law, and the Companies Law.
-Our purpose as set forth in our amended and restated articles of association to be effective upon the closing of this offering is to carry on any business, and do any act, which is not prohibited by law.
+Our purpose as set forth in our amended and restated articles of association to be effective upon the closing of this offering is to engage in any lawful act or activity.